 A home equity loan, sometimes referred to as a “second mortgage,” allows homeowners to borrow money by leveraging the equity they’ve built in their home.
 This form of borrowing lets you tap into the value of your home by taking out a lump sum amount, which is repaid in fixed monthly payments over the life of the loan.

 This loan type usually comes with a fixed interest rate, meaning your monthly payment stays the same over the loan term.
-Home equity loan rates can vary significantly among different home equity lenders, so it’s crucial to shop around and compare lenders to secure the best home equity loan.
+Home equity loan rates can vary significantly among different home equity lenders, so it’s smart to shop around and compare lenders to secure the best home equity loan.

 Home Equity Loan vs. Home Equity Line of Credit (HELOC)